 - IT truly becomes agile, able to respond to the business and deliver what the customer actually needs.

-In fact, in many cases the ROI delivered by low-code sounds almost too good to be true.
+In fact, the ROI delivered by low-code almost sounds too good to be true.

-Take FICO for example.
+Take the credit rating company FICO, for example.
 They had a two-year development project that failed.
-In just six months with half the team, they rewrote and delivered a brand new Origination system and got to market 3 times faster using OutSystems platform.
+In just six months with half the team, they rewrote and delivered a brand new Origination system and got to market three times faster using OutSystems.